-If you know you want to focus on eating and drinking around the world, then you’ll eliminate some of the rides.
+If you know you want to focus on eating and drinking around the world, then you’ll eliminate some of the rides in the afternoon.

 Conversely, if rides are king, you’ll spend less time in World Showcase.
 You can still follow this basic Epcot itinerary I’m presenting, you’ll just customize the amount of time you spend in each step.